 The popularity of Robo Advisors has caused tons of different options to pop up over the last few years.
 This means there are plenty of great options to choose from, which is both good and bad.

-On the plus side, all the competition incentivizes each Robo Advisor to make sure their product performs well, offers unique features, and is priced cheaply.
+On the plus side, all the competition incentivizes Acorns, Betterment, and other Robo Advisors to make sure their products perform well, offer unique features, and are priced cheaply.

 On the other hand, the more options there are, the harder it is to choose one to use that best fits your personal situation.